fiberseq/fiberseq-smk/docs/bed.md

 </tr>
 </table>

 All the bed output files are [bed12 format](https://genome.ucsc.edu/FAQ/FAQformat.html#format1).
-If the bed output beings with `aligned` all the bed file coordinates are in reference space, conversely if it begins with `unaligned` then all the coordinates are with respect to the unaligned fiberseq read.
+If the bed output file name includes `aligned`, its bed coordinates are in reference space, conversely if it begins with `unaligned` then all the coordinates are with respect to the unaligned fiberseq read.
 For both `aligned` and `unaligned` there are four types of bed files:

 - `cpg`: Uses the block starts in bed12 format to describe the positions of `5mC` calls from `primrose`
 - `m6a`: Uses the block starts in bed12 format to describe the positions of `m6a` calls from the pipeline